haystackoss/haystack/README.md

 Meanwhile we are rolling haystack out to developers we know well, or those who show particular interest.

 ### Get early access
-Early access through [here](https://m8i3t3b9dp5.typeform.com/to/q2zPGfOU#source=github_readme) and we'll send you an invite, otherwise open beta on May 2023.
+Early access through [here](https://m8i3t3b9dp5.typeform.com/to/q2zPGfOU#source=github_readme) and we'll send you an invite, otherwise open beta in May 2023.

 Cheers!